 Can I hide the variation descriptions?

-You can modify your WooCommerce variations template to prevent the variation description from appearing under the add to cart button.
+If you’re using variation dropdowns, then you can modify your WooCommerce variations template to prevent the variation description from appearing under the add to cart button.
 Please see our guidance on how to do this.

 Can I add other types of option, e.g. checkboxes, text entry boxes & multi-select dropdowns?